 American beavers use a similar technique to warn other beavers of potential danger.
 Their tails are shaped like a paddle.
 The wider and thicker the tail, the greater the sound.

 The vocal sound is also used as a threat.
-Walruses can create loud booms or clangs to scare off predators, warn others of danger, and also show dominance over smaller walruses.
+Walruses can create loud booms or clangs to scare off predators, warn others of danger, and show dominance over smaller walruses.

 During courtship, many animals use sound.
-All bird species have their own song, a combination or pattern of chirps designed to attract a mate.
+All bird species have their song, a combination or pattern of chirps designed to attract a mate.
 Aquatic mammals also produce different sounds during the breeding season.

 Female animals will often reserve a distinctive sound for their offspring.
-A mother can often tell her young apart from another female’s by the sounds they make.
+A mother can often tell her young apart from another female by the sounds they make.
 If a youngster moves too far from their mother and gets lost, the mother will produce a call or sound designed to attract the baby back to her.
-The infant will also produce a similar sound, much like human babies cry when they are hungry or uncomfortable.
+The infant will also produce a similar sound, much like human babies cry when hungry or uncomfortable.

 Hunting is often reliant on sound.
 Scientists believe that sperm whales can use sound to stun their prey.
 This is also known as the ‘big bang hypothesis.’
 A sperm whale is responsible for the loudest sound from an animal ever recorded.
 The click was recorded off the coast of Norway and measured 234 dB.
-This data is a key piece of evidence in the support the ‘big bang’ hypothesis.

 Crab shrimp can create a sound wave by snapping their jaws together, creating an air bubble.
 The bubble creates a sound wave when it bursts, stunning nearby fish and making them easier to catch.